DxPopup Class

 Remarks

 The DevExpress Popup for Blazor allows you to show a modal pop-up window.
-The window traps the focus and users cannot access HTML elements located outside the window until it is closed.
+The window traps focus and users cannot access HTML elements located outside the window until it is closed.

 Add a Popup to a Project